 United States Trademark Registrations

-Brand names, slogans, and logos are a vital part of every business on earth.
+Brand names, slogans, and logos are a vital part of every business.
 The goods or services that businesses offer in association with their brands only achieve acclaim as a result of savvy marketing, investment in online advertising and years or even decades of building a reputation.
 Too often brand owners are shaken by the realization that they may not own the brand they have worked so hard to build.
 Our files are rife with new clients who have come to us in the middle of a brand dispute that had never anticipated.

 The first step in registering a trademark involves searching existing marks and common law users, which provides vital business intelligence on competition that may be using the same or similar marks.
-While searching seems simple and we encourage clients to do a basic investigation on their brand, an actual attorney-reviewed profession search will turn up phonetic equivalents, foreign language marks and a host of other issues that non-lawyers are not typically able to discover.
+While searching seems simple and we encourage clients to do a basic investigation on their brand, an actual attorney-reviewed profession search will turn up phonetic equivalents, foreign language marks and a host of other relevant similarities that non-lawyers are not typically able to discover.

 What does a trademark protect?

+Trademark registrations can protect names, symbol, device, and logos.
 Trademark registration ensures you hold the exclusive legal rights and benefits in the United States offered under federal trademark law.
 It is one of the last legally protective monopolies in the United States.
 Being the first to register a mark provides numerous benefits, including nationwide notice of your claim to the mark, litigation advantages if your trademark is challenged, and it will prevent the registration of confusingly similar marks by third parties.
 Likewise, under the Madrid Treaty, United States trademark registrations entitle the holder to file in any or all of more than 90 countries internationally relying on the United States trademark as a basis for the foreign trademark registration (sometimes called the Madrid Protocol).
 See our International Trademark page for more information on our international trademark practice.